 Contrary to popular belief, hearing loss doesn’t just affect the elderly.
 Nearly 50 million Americans suffer from hearing loss, and toy with the idea of wearing hearing aids.
 A study by Johns Hopkins found that 1 in 5 Americans age 12 and older have hearing loss severe enough to impact their ability to communicate.
-Thats why its important to perform hearing test, sometimes also called hearing screening, early on in life.
+That’s why it is important to perform hearing test, sometimes also called hearing screening, early on in life.

 Hearing aids provide a number of clinically proven benefits for those who wear them.
 Whether it’s improved communication, lessening of listening effort, hearing aids make everyone happier, more alert, and more productive.

 Here are the top 3 benefits of wearing hearing aids:

 Research by the Better Hearing Institute found that hearing impairment actually contributes to a reduction in annual earnings – by as much as $30,000!
 The study went on to confirm that by addressing hearing loss, individuals were able to reduce the risk of decreased earnings by over 90 percent.

 A study from the University of Pennsylvania found that reduced hearing loss actually contributes to the accelerated atrophy in the auditory areas of the brain.
 What is also linked to untreated hearing loss is; an increased risk of developing dementia, as well as other reduced cognitive functions.
 On a positive note, the researchers confirmed that wearing a hearing aid will help decrease atrophy while increasing hearing ability simultaneously.